Spomky-Labs/otphp/Resources/doc/configuration.md

                 always_use_default_target_path: false  # If it should always redirect to default_target_path
                 auth_code_parameter_name: _auth_code   # Name of the parameter for the two-factor authentication code
                 trusted_parameter_name: _trusted       # Name of the parameter for the trusted device option
+                multi_factor: false                    # If ALL active two-factor methods need to be fulfilled (multi-factor authentication)
 ```

 For detailed information on the authentication methods see the individual documentation: